ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ## Accept Input Parameters {#cdnifciinput}

-None.
+There are no applicable Accept Input parameters.

 ## Capabilities {#cdnifcicap}

-None.
+There are no applicable capabilities.

 ## Uses {#cdnifciuses}

-The `uses` field MUST NOT appear unless the CDNI Advertisement resource depends on other ALTO information resources.
-If the CDNI Advertisement resource has dependent resources, the resource IDs of its dependent resources MUST be included into the `uses` field.
+The "uses" field MUST NOT appear unless the CDNI Advertisement resource depends on other ALTO information resources.
+If the CDNI Advertisement resource has dependent resources, the resource IDs of its dependent resources MUST be included into the "uses" field.
 This document only defines one potential dependent resource for the CDNI Advertisement resource.
 See [](#cdnifcinetworkmap) for details of when and how to use it.
 Future documents may extend the CDNI Advertisement